JasonMahdjoub/UPnPIGD/README.md

 		...
 	}
 	...
+When using UpnpIGD into Android, if you want to use UpnpIGD functions, please use this additionnal dependencies (minimum Java version is 11) :
+	...
+	dependencies {
+		...
+		var jettyVersion='11.+'
+    		implementation 'org.eclipse.jetty:jetty-server:'+jettyVersion
+		implementation 'org.eclipse.jetty:jetty-servlet:'+jettyVersion
+		implementation 'org.eclipse.jetty:jetty-client:'+jettyVersion
+		...
+	}
+	...
 Librairies are available on Maven Central.
 You can check signatures of dependencies with this [public GPG key](./gpg_key.asc).
 You can also use the next repository :
 	...
 	repositories {